Rhyming worksheets for 2nd grade showing word families with matching ending sounds

 Infographic showing the benefits of rhyming for kids: improves reading fluency, boosts spelling, builds creativity, and encourages word recognition.

-Here are real examples of rhyming words used in fun sentences.
+Here are other examples of rhyming words used in fun sentences.

 Best Practices for Teaching Rhyming in 2nd Grade